Here we are, we made it to (almost) 8 months in New Zealand!

 So much has happened since.
 We already lived in 2 different homes, Dom’s new business took off and he has been working very hard on it, I have been teaching Italian at a language school and I have also been getting a good amount of freelance work as a writer and translator.

-I have to say, life has not been too bad at all despite a very difficult start.
+I have to say, it seems like life has not been too bad at all despite a very difficult start.

 I feel much more relaxed and even if I am not completely settled yet, I think I am definitely on the right path for the time being.
-Time helps with everything, and for such a big change lots of time is needed to adjust.
+Time helps with everything, as a result of such big change I probably need lots of time to adjust.
 I have to say that also Dom’s support and understanding have been a great help.
-Thank you Dom!
+Thank you, Dom!

-Summer was lovely, warm enough to spend a great amount of time outdoors exploring, hiking and even lying on the beach.
+First of all, summer was lovely.
+It had been warm enough to spend a great amount of time outdoors exploring, hiking and even lying on the beach.
 Have I been swimming?
 Nope!

 The sea water is too cold for me.
 To be honest, the only time I went in the sea was on a drunken night celebrating my lovely sister-in-law’s hen party.
 The water was so cold it took my breath away, but at the same time, it was such a liberating experience.